Azure/ADX-in-a-Day-Lab1/README.md

 ---
 #### Task 4: Filter the output 🎓
-Write a query to get only specific desired columns: Id, Type, Public, CreatedAt.
-Take arbitrary 10 records between 1-Oct-2022 10:00 and 1-oct-2022 23:00.
+Write a query to get only specific desired columns: Timestamp, ClientRequestId, Level, Message.
+Take arbitrary 10 records. between 2014-03-08 01:00 and 2014-03-08 10:00.

 Hint 1: In case you see 0 records, remember that operators are sequenced by a pipe (|).
 Data is piped, from one operator to the next.
 The data is filtered or manipulated at each step and then fed into the following step.
 By using the ‘Take’ operator, there is no guarantee which records are returned